Lag-and-Crash/2024/challenges/pwn/InversXin/solution/solution.md

 Use python to generate random text more than buffer size

 Step 4:
-Overflow the second buffer which asks for a random number
+Overflow both buffers the first asks for a password, the second asks for a random number.
+First password:128, Second random number generator: 1000000.

-Step 5: Get the Flag
+Step 5: Successfully Overflowed to get reversed flag:
+}%?ɘɘƧ$UႧɘ#5ɿ3@v3!Я{42ƆИ⅃

+Step 6:Use a reversed text tool like: https://www.textfixer.com/tools/reverse-text-generator.php Mirror and Reverse Text to get the flag.
 Flag: LNC24{R!3v@3r5#eDU$See?%}